sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

     IMPORT FROM PARQUET FILE 'azure://danstestsa:sp=racwdl&st=2021-01-09T13:00:46Z&se=2021-01-10T13:00:46Z&sv=2019-12-12&sr=c&sig=TP%2BVYhcvSPDc4DZxcls6vN%2BCLHDNagedbei2IuEZsWU%3D@myblobcontainer/maintenance.parquet' INTO HOTEL.MAINTENANCE WITH ERROR LOG 'error_log.txt' FAIL ON INVALID DATA;
     ```

-3. With SAP HANA, express edition, the following commands can be executed to export and import from a directory on the SAP HANA filesystem assuming that the directory exists and the user `hxeadm` has permission to access it.
+3. With SAP HANA, express edition, the following statements can be executed to export and import from a directory on the SAP HANA filesystem assuming that the directory exists and the user `hxeadm` has permission to access it.

     ```SQL
     EXPORT INTO '/tmp/export/maintenance.csv' FROM HOTEL.MAINTENANCE WITH COLUMN LIST IN FIRST ROW;